 There’s just something magical about seeing a flurry of vivid, silk kimonos breezing through the streets of Gion in Japan’s cultural capital, Kyoto.

-In this article I’ll give all the tips on when, where and how to see them, along with a few etiquette rules regarding the geishas in Kyoto.
+In this article I’ll give all the tips on the best places to see geishas, including when, where and how to see them, along with a few etiquette rules regarding the geishas in Kyoto.

 Continue reading “Where To See Geishas in Kyoto”

 There are many icons of Japan; sumo’s, sushi, weird sex robots, but my favourite would have to be cherry blossoms.
 Sakura (🇯🇵 桜, 🇨🇳 樱花), as they’re known in Japan, bloom once a year all over the country.
 The Japanese go mad for it!
 There are festivals, decorations, sakura-themed food and everyone flocks to their nearest park to sit under the trees to admire the blossoms.
 There will be lots of food and sake as they enjoy hanami (cherry blossom viewing).